Tiger Island

 Get Up Close

-Get mere centimetres from our tigers in our Tiger Island Up Close enclosure.
-Up Close features viewing tunnels into the enclosure, which children can crawl through, and large viewing areas where you can get so close you could feel the breath of a tiger.
+Get mere centimetres from our tigers in our Tiger Island Up Close exhibit.
+Up Close features viewing tunnels into the exhibit, which children can crawl through, and large viewing areas where you can get so close you could feel the breath of a tiger.

 Three subspecies extinct